 When properly applied, tests can yield valuable insight into the installed performance of systems, aid investigators in determining the cause of a failure, or help to determine if a product is performing to its intended level.
-However, when improperly applied, many tests and standards can produce misleading results, improper conclusions, and lead to unnecessary repairs or remediation efforts.
-Within this context, the article takes an in-depth look at roofing assemblies, along with glazing, masonry, and air barrier assemblies.

 This article describes the air barrier performance requirements for the desired wind load design specifications.
 The performance level is not determined by the type of air barrier material, but by the installation details.
-Examples of how these details can impact the performance level for a given air barrier system are provided, with special emphasis on mechanically fastened air barriers.

 Analytical cookies are used to understand how visitors interact with the website.
 These cookies help provide information on metrics the number of visitors, bounce rate, traffic source, etc.